Gtaray/NaturalSelection/README.md

 This option allows you to set what percentage must the tokens overlap for the selector window to appear.
 If disabled, then the selector will pop up if even a single pixel of the token overlaps another token.
 If you find Natural Selection is having strange interactions with other extensions, increasing the threshold could solve the issue.

 This option is ignored for the _exact_ overlap calculation method.

+### Round Token Size up to Nearest Grid Size

+If enabled, this will round a token's size up to the nearest multiple of the grid size.
+This will increase the range at which overlaps are detected.

 ### Calculation Methods